Lorenz0c/InfromationRetrieval_project_deesagrementClassification/README.md

 The project focuses on different ways of preprocessing the text to classify, paying fewer attention to the classifiers used.

-The different combinations of preprocessing and classifiers have been experimented on and their results evalued.
+The different combinations of preprocessing and classifiers have been experimented on, and their results evalued.